vl2g/RefRelations/README.md

-This is project page for cvpr'2023
+This is implementation for cvpr'2023